 For all three activities, following the completion of the analysis of each, we shared and discussed our findings with the 21 communities.
 For BBS, the sharing and discussion of the findings took place in HIV and trial stakeholder and community forums and helped decisions about intervention, research and community engagement.
 For the story of the trial, the findings were shared and discussed at district dissemination meetings as part of sharing all trial process findings.
 For P-ART-Y, the findings were discussed with communities and stakeholders to refine and determine the design of the intervention.
 All of these helped validate the characterization of communities.

-. wasassisted by Id
+Qualitative Data Collection: team composition, training, and data quality assurance

+The teams responsible for data collection in both Zambia and South Africa were all local social scientists (from a range of social science disciplines) and trained and experienced in the field of qualitative health research.
+In South Africa, the field teams for all research activities included women and men who were fluent in English and either Afrikaans or Xhosa (local languages spoken in the Western Cape province) while in Zambia, researchers spoke English, Bemba, Tonga and Nyanja.
+Data were collected in teams, both to ensure data quality and for safety concerns in South Africa.
+In Zambia, a core team of three graduate social scientists were retained throughout the trial and each was responsible for four Zambian communities, and assisted by community-based research assistants, collected data for all components of the study from 2013 to 2019.
+In South Africa, there was some change in social science field staff during the trial period, although the two lead social scientists remained the same.
+Due to the closer proximity to the community in South Africa, all social scientists and research assistants worked across communities, although language strengths determined where they spent most of their time collecting data.
+In both countries, senior researchers provided practical and supervisory support.

+Table 1: Social Science Teams in Zambia and South Africa